orlikoski/CDQR/README.md

 WHAT IT DOES:
 This program uses Plaso (https://github.com/log2timeline/plaso/wiki) and a streamlined list of parsers to quickly analyze a forenisic image file (dd, E01, .vmdk, etc) and output nine reports.

 This program uses Plaso to parse the data and generate a report in log2timeline format.
 I built it to use my experience in choosing which parsers are best for a quick look to see if there is anything bad on the box.
+I also wanted a simplified way of using Plaso.

 It then parses the supertimeline report into easily readable sub-reports based on the output from the various Plaso parsers used.
 It is meant to be a starting off point used to determine if a deeper inspection is required.

 These reports made by this tool are listed below:
 - \<Source File Name\>.SuperTimeLine.csv